biya-coin/biyaliquid-docs/.gitbook/defi/tokens/inj-coin.md

 1 wei = 1x10⁻¹⁸ ETH
 ```

-### Biyachain Tokenomics and Utility
+### Biya Chain Tokenomics and Utility

 #### 1. Security and Staking

-Biyachain is secured via staking, which is an essential use case for BIYA.
-Validators and delegators can freely participate in the Biyachain network via staking.
-Validators operate nodes on Biyachain, and delegators can assign BIYA to a particular node of choice.
+Biya Chain is secured via staking, which is an essential use case for BIYA.
+Validators and delegators can freely participate in the Biya Chain network via staking.
+Validators operate nodes on Biya Chain, and delegators can assign BIYA to a particular node of choice.
 Staked BIYA enables a robust decentralized environment in which security is ensured via penalty and reward systems.

 A validator’s staked BIYA is subject to slashing in the event of malicious behavior or failure to effectively fulfill responsibilities.
 Additionally, BIYA is used to reward validators for participation in transaction validation and block creation.
 Rewards for validators comprise newly minted BIYA (block rewards) and a portion of the associated transaction fees.

 Holders of BIYA may also participate in staking without necessarily having to operate a node to earn a share of validator rewards.
-To do so, users delegate BIYA to validator(s), which can be done through supported browser wallets, or directly through the Biyachain Hub.
+To do so, users delegate BIYA to validator(s), which can be done through supported browser wallets, or directly through the Biya Chain Hub.
 In return for locking up BIYA, users earn a share of the validator’s BIYA rewards, less the fee charged by the selected validator (commission), distributed pro rata.
 A user’s staked BIYA is also subject to slashing in the event the validator delegated to incurs a slashing event.
 This ensures that both validators and delegators are aligned in contributing to the overall security of the network.

-Beyond securing the Biyachain chain, BIYA also extends its security serviceability to the broader ecosystem through Electro Chains.
-These Biyachain-based rollups offer a myriad of technical advantages, such as supporting multiple virtual machines, as seen with inEVM.
-Since these rollups settle to Biyachain, BIYA powers the foundational security layer for these networks.
-This interconnected security framework underscores the pivotal role of BIYA in maintaining the integrity and robustness of not only the Biyachain network, but also the diverse ecosystem of Electro Chains.
+Beyond securing the Biya Chain chain, BIYA also extends its security serviceability to the broader ecosystem through Electro Chains.
+These Biya Chain-based rollups offer a myriad of technical advantages, such as supporting multiple virtual machines, as seen with inEVM.
+Since these rollups settle to Biya Chain, BIYA powers the foundational security layer for these networks.
+This interconnected security framework underscores the pivotal role of BIYA in maintaining the integrity and robustness of not only the Biya Chain network, but also the diverse ecosystem of Electro Chains.

 #### 2. Governance

 BIYA is utilized for community led governance across all parameters of the chain.
-Biyachain uniquely has a permissioning layer for smart contract uploads as well, meaning that the community of stakers must vote in order to instantiate a smart contract on mainnet.
-This empowers the community to directly govern all parameters of Biyachain as a whole.
+Biya Chain uniquely has a permissioning layer for smart contract uploads as well, meaning that the community of stakers must vote in order to instantiate a smart contract on mainnet.
+This empowers the community to directly govern all parameters of Biya Chain as a whole.

 For governance, BIYA is used for proposal creation and token-weighted voting on active proposals.
-As a spam deterrent, Biyachain requires a minimum deposit, made in BIYA, for the proposal to move on to the voting stage.
+As a spam deterrent, Biya Chain requires a minimum deposit, made in BIYA, for the proposal to move on to the voting stage.
 This deposit threshold can either be met entirely by the proposer, or cumulatively by other users contributing BIYA to the proposal deposit.
 If the minimum deposit amount is not reached by the time the maximum deposit period elapses, the proposal will be automatically rejected, and the deposit(s) burned.
 Additionally, if the proposal does not pass upon voting period expiry, the proposal deposit is burned.

 Proposal voting occurs during a preset voting period, which is set via governance and invariably applied to all governance votes.
 During the voting process, only staked BIYA is eligible to participate in voting.
 Hence, only validators and delegators can vote on active proposals.
 Voting power is token-weighted, meaning that 1 BIYA equals 1 vote.
 Delegators are not required to actively participate in governance to maintain their status.
 However, they have the option to vote directly on proposals.
 If a delegator does not vote, their voting power will automatically be inherited by the validator to whom they have delegated, for that specific voting event.